 Protecting everyone in Westminster is our utmost priority, particularly the most vulnerable.
 We are working closely with our social care teams to offer advice and support and ensuring care home staff and residents have access to testing.
 Contact care homes directly for local policies, such as visiting arrangements or contact your social care provider for further information.

-If you are an older person, these schemes allow you to stay in touch over the phone, either through regular one-to-one chats or as part of conversation groups.
+These schemes allow you to stay in touch over the phone, either through regular one-to-one chats or as part of conversation groups.
+Some offer a range of other wellbeing services.

 Taxicard is a scheme that helps London residents with serious mobility or sight impairments to get around.
 During the COVID-19 crisis, London Councils are varying the rules of the scheme, to allow members to use the subsidy to help them while staying at home.
 The changes will allow drivers to pick up and deliver essential supplies for members, or allow friends and family to travel on their behalf.